-Definition: Long-Term Capital Management was a massive hedge fund with $126 billion in assets.
-It nearly collapsed in late 1998.
-If it had that would have set off a global financial crisis.
+Long-Term Capital Management was a massive hedge fund with $126 billion in assets.
+It almost collapsed in late 1998.
+If it had, that would have set off a global financial crisis.

-LTCM's success was thanks to the stellar reputation of its owners.
+LTCM's success was due to the stellar reputation of its owners.
 Its founder was a Salomon Brothers trader, John Meriwether.
 The principal shareholders were Nobel Prize-winning economists Myron Scholes and Robert Merton.

 Investors paid $10 million to get into the fund.
-They were not allowed to take the money out for three years, or even ask about the types of investments LTCM used.
-Despite these restrictions, investors clamored to invest.
-LTCM boasted spectacular annual returns of 42.8 percent in 1995 and 40.8 percent in 1996.
+They were not allowed to take the money out for three years, or even ask about the types of LTCM investments.
+Despite these restrictions, people clamored to invest.
+LTCM boasted spectacular annual returns of 40% in 1995 and 1996.

-When Russia declared it was devaluing its currency, it defaulted on its bonds.
+Like many hedge funds, LTCM's investment strategies were based upon hedging against a predictable range of volatility in foreign currencies and bonds.
+On August 17, 1998, Russia declared it was devaluing its currency.
+It also defaulted on its bonds.
 That event was beyond the normal range that LTCM had estimated.
-The U.S. stock market dropped 20 percent, while European markets fell 35 percent.
-Investors sought refuge in Treasury bonds, causing long-term interest rates to fall by more than a full point.
+By August 31, the Dow Jones Industrial Average had dropped by 13%.
+Investors sought refuge in Treasury bonds, causing long-term interest rates to fall by more than a full point by September 30, 1998.

 A CATO Institute study says the Federal Reserve didn't need to rescue LTCM because it would not have failed.
 An investment group led by Warren Buffett offered to buy out the shareholders for just $250 million to keep the fund running.
 Shareholders were not happy with the price.
 He would have replaced management.

 But the Fed intervened and brokered a better deal for the LTCM shareholders and managers.
 That was the precedent for the Fed's bailout role during the 2008 financial crisis.
 Once financial firms realized that the Fed would bail them out, they became more willing to take risks.